pforret/jekyll.forret.com/_posts/2006/2006-04-06-adsense-also-looks-at-search-terms.md

 <!--more-->

-A blog post of mine on [Live Traffic Info](http://blog.forret.com/2004/12/live-traffic-info/) briefly mentions Antwerp.
-The Adsense ads on the page normally show geeky ads (_&#8216;blogs&#8217;, &#8216;XML&#8217;, &#8216;bandwidth&#8217;,_ &#8230; I write about technical stuff too much, mea culpa).
+A blog post of mine on [Live Traffic Info](/2004/12/live-traffic-info/) briefly mentions Antwerp.
+The Adsense ads on the page normally show geeky ads (_&#8216;blogs', &#8216;XML', &#8216;bandwidth',_ &#8230; I write about technical stuff too much, mea culpa).
 The page also shows up high in Google when you search on [antwerp traffic info](http://www.google.com/search?q=antwerp+traffic+info).
 Now if you click through on the Google Search Result, you have a very high chance of getting &#8220;Antwerp&#8221; related ads.
-Which to me looks like Adsense also takes into account what page you just came from &#8211; at least if it&#8217;s a SERP (Search Engine Result Page).
+Which to me looks like Adsense also takes into account what page you just came from &#8211; at least if it's a SERP (Search Engine Result Page).
 (note: it does not work for &#8220;brussels traffic info&#8221; &#8211; apparently no advertisers for Brussels)

 This is a list of things Adsense can take into account: